 Summer looks set to be well on its way here in Cape Town, but we must not forget all the storms and cold snaps that pass through as late as November.
-I know this because when I moved back to Cape Town nearly seven years ago, I arrived on the fifth of November to a rainy and cool Mother City.
+I know this because when I moved back to Cape Town nearly seven years ago, I arrived on the fifth of November in a rainy and cool Mother City.
 I rented a flat in Bantry Bay for the month, and during that time a violent storm ripped a tree out the garden.
 I remember needing an extra duvet on my bed for a lot of the time and even turned the heater on.

 I’ve noted over the years since my return that we do get cold stormy spells and it even snowed on the mountains one Christmas.
 So this recipe is for then.